evolbeginner/Roseobacter_pseudogene/README.md

 # Step 1: all-against-all tblastn
-Let's first prepare the database for tblastn:
+Let's first prepare the tblastn databases for each genome:
 ```
 for i in data/*fas; do b=`basename $i`; c=${b%.fas}; makeblastdb -in $i -dbtype nucl -parse_seqids -out ./data/$c; done
 ```